mert-ozkul/pisces-p100-sx1302-hal/readme.md

 # Pisces P100 → Standard LoRa Gateway Conversion

-> Whether you’re a developer or hobbyist, this repository provides everything you need to transform your Pisces P100 device into a standard SX1302‑based LoRa gateway—reset pinout may vary by hardware revision.
+> This repository does not provide everything you need to convert your Pisces P100 to a standard SX1302 based LoRa gateway!!!
 > For a hassle‑free solution, prebuilt firmware ISO packages (with all pin and configuration settings preconfigured) are also available for purchase.
 > **Inquiries & Sales:** [mertzkul@gmail.com](mailto:mertzkul@gmail.com)